thinktandem/tandem/docs/manifesto/roles.md

 # Roles and Responsibilities

-Here are specific (Project Manager) and generic (Executives) roles and responsibilities across three different spaces.
+Here are the roles we responsibilities we currently have.
+These can be similar to but are distinct from certain roles you could have on a given project.

-@TODO: it might be nice to link to a specific project based roles but im guessing those things would be better served elsewhere? currently we've got this [old doc](https://docs.v1.thinktandem.io/project-management/roles-responsibilities.html)
+## Owner

 ## CEO